Peter the Great: Marriages and family

 Peter the Great had two wives, with whom he had fifteen children, three of whom survived to adulthood.
 Peter's mother selected his first wife, Eudoxia Lopukhina, when he was only 16.
 This was consistent with previous Romanov tradition by choosing a daughter of a minor noble.
 This was done to prevent fighting between the stronger noble houses and to bring fresh blood into the family.
 Upon his return from his European tour in 1698, Peter sought to end his unhappy marriage.
 He divorced the tsaritsa and forced her to join a convent.
 She had borne him three children, although only one, Alexei Petrovich, Tsarevich of Russia, survived past his childhood.

 Menshikov introduced him to Marta Helena Skowrońska, the daughter of a Polish-Lithuanian peasant, and took her as a mistress some time between 1702 and 1704.
 Marta converted to the Russian Orthodox Church and was given the name Catherine.
 Though no record exists, Catherine and Peter married secretly between 23 October and 1 December 1707 in St. Petersburg.
 Peter valued Catherine and married officially, at Saint Isaac's Cathedral on 19 February 1712.

-In 1718, his son Alexei Petrovich was locked up in the Peter and Paul fortress, whom he regarded as the rebellious Absalom.
+In 1718, his son Alexei Petrovich, whom he regarded as the rebellious Absalom, was locked up in the Peter and Paul fortress.
 He was suspected of being involved in a plot to overthrow the Emperor.
 Alexei was tried and confessed under torture during questioning conducted by a secular court (count Tolstoy).
 He was convicted and sentenced to be executed.
 The sentence of high treason could only be carried out with Peter's signed authorization, and Alexei died in prison, as Peter hesitated before making the decision.
 Alexei's death most likely resulted from injuries suffered during his torture.
 Alexei's mother Eudoxia was punished.
 She was dragged from her home, tried on false charges of adultery, publicly flogged, and confined in monasteries while being forbidden to be talked to.

 In 1724, Peter had his second wife, Catherine, crowned as Empress, although he remained Russia's actual ruler.